Universal Transitional Kindergarten: What parents need to know

 The state’s new $2.7 billion TK program will be phased in beginning in 2022, until it includes all of the state’s four-year-olds by the 2025-26 school year.

-Please join us for a roundtable discussion with providers, advocates and policymakers to explore the importance and impact of early education and how TK fits into the journey between preschool and kindergarten.
+Providers, advocates and policymakers explore the importance and impact of early education and how TK fits into the journey between preschool and kindergarten.

 Vickie Ramos Harris

 Director of Educational Equity for Advancement Project California

 Vickie Ramos Harris serves as Director of Educational Equity for Advancement Project California.
 She is responsible for leading early childhood policy and advocacy in Los Angeles and across California as well as fostering opportunities to increase education equity in the public education system, including supporting the diverse needs of our English Learners and communities of color.
 Vickie brings a “community-based policy making” lens to her education equity and social justice work in early childhood, K-12, and English Learner education and has served the communities of Boston, New York City, Los Angeles, and engaged in statewide efforts in California.